Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Today, this rehabilitation centre remains one of a few places in the world where you can see these majestic primates in their natural habitat, swinging effortlessly from treetop to treetop.

 Visitors are treated to an open-air viewing platform overlooking the forest, where the Orangutans are fed twice daily (10:00 AM and 3:00 PM).
-There’s also an educational video presentation and a nursery for younger Orangutans learning how to survive in the wild.

 Local Tip: Arrive 30 minutes before feeding time to secure a good viewing spot and watch the jungle slowly come to life.